UniconLabs/grouper-docker-overlay/README.md

 ## Development

 - Grouper development happens inside `overlay/sample`.
 You may create additional gradle projects inside the `overlay` directory.
+Remember to add them to `settings.gradle`
 - Remote debugging is on by default.
 You may connect to port `8000` to step through the code.
 - You may use the `testCaseSetup.gsh` to bootstrap the Grouper environment with sample data, etc.
 - `log4j.properties` file is used to control Grouper's log messages.